Our board-certified allergists use the latest treatments, techniques and research to improve the way we manage allergies.

 Once your blood is drawn, we will test it against possible allergens.
 Your results are usually available a few days after your appointment.
 Blood tests aren’t used as commonly as skin tests.
 They’re usually used if you have experienced a severe allergic reaction or if you’re not able to stop taking antihistamines.

-Some of the most common medicines used to treat allergies are:
+Some of the most common allergy medicines are:

 Antihistamines are the most common way to treat allergies and are especially effective at treating hay fever symptoms, such as sneezing and itchy, red eyes.
 Histamines are your body’s response to allergens and trigger allergic reactions.
 Antihistamines reduce or block histamines.